hpcleuven/VscDocumentation/source/leuven/slurm_specifics.rst

 GPU, memory and core proportions
 --------------------------------

-The Genius and wICE GPU nodes are equipped with either 4 or 8 devices.
-However, different hosts offer different number of cores and RAM memory.
-Consequently, every compute job is allowed to request a maximum amount of memory and CPU cores per node for each GPU device.
-The following table gives an overview of the maximum core-to-device and memory-to-device proportion for the current ``gpu_*`` partitions:
+Jobs sent to ``gpu_*`` partitions are expected to only request a proportionate amount of CPU resources.
+For example, a single-GPU job sent to a partition with 4 GPUs per node should only request up to 1/4th of the available CPU cores and CPU memory.
+An overview of the maximal CPU resources per GPU is provided in the table below.

 .. list-table:: Memory and cores per GPU
    :widths: 20 20 20 20 20